dayton-outar/shillings/docs/INVESTING/BUILDING.ASSET.MONITOR.md

 A useful asset monitor gathers holdings from different sources, normalizes them into a shared structure, enriches them with market data, and exports the result into a reviewable report.

-[Image placeholder: Data flow from asset data to worksheets in a portfolio spreadsheet.
-Source: `Investing.for.Programmers-2025-6.pdf`, Fig. 6.1.]

 A practical monitoring flow has five stages:

 - Extract: collect holdings from brokers, exchanges, wallets, banks, and manual records.